Gloyns/gloynscom/_works/seek.md

 ### Strategic Data Use

 One of the highlights of this project was the way we combined reverse-engineering competitors with SEEK’s own first-party data.
-By identifying the highest-traffic roles on competitor sites and overlaying that with search volume, job listings, and salary insights from SEEK’s database, we could target roles that had both user interest and business value.
+By identifying the highest-traffic roles on competitor sites and overlaying that with search volume, job listings, projected job growth and salary insights from SEEK’s database, we could target roles that had both user interest and business value both now and in the future.

 ### Iterative Development with a Test-and-Learn Approach<

 Instead of waiting to launch the perfect product, we adopted a good-better-best content strategy:

-* Pages were initially launched with minimal data (titles, salaries, and user reviews).</li>
+* Pages were initially launched with minimal data (titles, salaries, and user reviews).
-* We monitored the performance of these “Good” pages and prioritised high-performing roles for further content development./li>
+* We monitored the performance of these 'Good' pages and prioritised high-performing roles for further content development.
-* This iterative approach not only sped up growth but also ensured resources were focused where demand was evident.</li>
+* This iterative approach not only sped up growth but also ensured resources were focused where demand was evident.

 ### Collaborative Excellence

-The collaboration between SEO, UX, and content teams was a standout aspect of this project.
+The collaboration between SEO, UX, dev and content teams was a standout aspect of this project.
 The UX team conducted user interviews with employees and candidates to understand what users valued most on role pages.
 This input ensured the platform was both user-centric and search-optimised, a balance that proved essential to the project’s success.

 ### User-Generated Content

 Incorporating real-life insights from SEEK profile users added authenticity and depth to the content.
-This not only enriched the platform but also gave it a competitive edge by offering unique, user-driven perspectives on different careers.
+This not only enriched the platform but also gave it a competitive edge by offering unique, user-driven perspectives on different careers at a scale and frequency that competitors could not match.

 ### Seeing It Go National

-The moment the platform became part of SEEK’s nationwide marketing campaign, "The SEEKRET" was a proud achievement.
+The moment the platform became part of SEEK’s nationwide marketing campaign, 'The SEEKRET' was a proud achievement.
 The campaign showcased SEEK’s ability to provide detailed career insights, making the platform an integral part of SEEK’s brand message.

 <p><iframe src="https://www.youtube.com/watch?v=P5xE9dH57vo" loading="lazy" frameborder="0" allowfullscreen></iframe></p>